MakeSchool-Tutorials/Tip-Calculator-Swift/P1-Getting-Started/content.md

+This is much more of a tutorial about Xcode then it is about programming.
+If you have never used an IDE before, this will get you acquainted with the minimum required knowledge to be proficient in Xcode, and even give you a taste of some of the more advanced stuff.

 1. Open _Xcode_
 1. From the `File` menu, select `New` and then `Project`
 1. Under `iOS` select `Application` and then select `Single View Application` and click `Next`